-7. TRANSFER RESTRICTIONS: The Software is licensed only to the End User, and this License Agreement may not be assigned or transferred to anyone without the prior written consent of McTrans.
+The Software is licensed only to the End User, and this License Agreement may not be assigned or transferred to anyone without McTrans' prior written consent.
 Any authorized transferee of this License Agreement shall be bound by the terms of this License Agreement.
-End User may not transfer, assign, rent, lease, sell, or otherwise dispose of the Software except as expressly provided in this License Agreement.
+The End User may not transfer, assign, rent, lease, sell, or otherwise dispose of the Software except as expressly provided in this License Agreement.
+11. LIMITED WARRANTY AND LIMITATIONS OF REMEDIES: